Amarnath510/web-components-tutorial/README.md

 - Shadow DOM serves for encapsulation.
 It allows a component to have its very own “shadow” DOM tree, that can’t be accidentally accessed from the main document, may have local style rules, and more.
 - Example: `<input type="range" />`.
 In order to see the Shadow DOM of this element we have to enable(in Chrome) Dev tools --> Settings --> Show user agent shadow DOM (in Elements section)
 ### Shadow Tree
-- Light Tree: Regular DOM subtree, made of HTML children
+- `Light Tree`: Regular DOM subtree, made of HTML children
-- Shadow Tree: A hidden DOM subtree, not reflected in HTML (like input type="range" element)
+- `Shadow Tree`: A hidden DOM subtree, not reflected in HTML (like input type="range" element)
 - `this.attachShadow({ mode: 'open | closed' });` // Only one shadow root is created per element
-    // "open": We can access shadow tree using "ele.shadowRoot" which returns element to which we can ad elements(<p>) using innerHTML
+    - `open`: We can access shadow tree using "ele.shadowRoot" which returns element to which we can ad elements(<p>) using innerHTML
-    // "closed": None can access shadow tree. "ele.shadowRoot" returns "null".
+    - `closed`: None can access shadow tree. "ele.shadowRoot" returns "null".
 Browser native shadow tree like <input type="range"> are closed
 ### Shadow Tree Encapsulation
 - Shadow DOM elements are not visible to querySelector from the light DOM(actual DOM).
-Shadow DOM ids can be same as Light DOM but they have to be unique within Shadow DOM
+Shadow DOM ids can be same in Light DOM but they have to be unique within Shadow DOM
 - Shadow DOM has own Stylesheets.
 Style rules of outer DOM can't effect Shadow DOM styles
 ### HTML Templates
 - Just like `<ng-template>` in Angular which is nothing but based on `<template>` tag of HTML where we can write a valid HTML snippet and put it inside `<template>` tag and use it based on the event/condition.